 - 1 lb. cooked chicken breast

 - In a large stock pot, put broth ingredients except "water" and "broth" and roast them on high heat until it starts to smoke a bit.
 Don't burn them.
 They should be just hot enough to start smoking in the pot.
 When it starts to smoke, add the rest of the broth ingredients and stir for about 2 minutes.

 - Then, add 4 Cups of water and 4 cups of homemade or store bought vegetable broth.
 If non-vegetarian, use chicken or beef broth.

 - Let broth come to a boil.

 - Simmer for an hour.

 - While the broth is simmering, bring a large pot of water to a boil.

-- After the broth has simmered for about an hour, add the above vegetables, right before servingIf you add them too early, greens will turn brown.
+- After the broth has simmered for about an hour, add the topping vegetables, right before servingIf you add them too early, greens will turn brown.
 Not pretty.
 Of course, if you want to any other kinds of veggies, that's up to you.
 The original Pho only uses bean sprouts.

 - For any non-vegetarian options, make your own broth by simmering bones for at least 4 hours, while discarding the brown scum so the broth is clear and without impurities.

 - Seafood stock is easy to make and you can use shrimp as the meat of choice.